ErgulDemir/dataset/README.md

 1. The **dataDIF** dataset is a simulated dataset generated in **R**, including:
    - 1000 observations.
    - 20 dichotomous items with 6 random DIF items.
-   - 2 grouping variables for 500 observations for each.
+   - 2 grouping variables with two categories each and for 500 observations for each category.

 2. This dataset was generated for implementing and testing **Differential Item Functioning (DIF)** techniques.